Posted at 10:19 in Bothell, Daily life, Family, Mobile, Photography, Random, Washington | Permalink | Comments (0) | TrackBack (0)

 Today was even more Monday than most of the Mondays I’ve experienced.
 In no particular order:

-I thought of more items when I was riding home in the carpool, but of course now I can’t remember them.
-I need a notebook or something, but I can’t read my own handwriting, so that probably wouldn’t help me much.
+I thought of more items when I was riding home in the carpool and now I can’t remember them.
+I need a notebook or something, but I can’t read my own handwriting so that probably wouldn’t help me much.

 And rather a succinct summary of the weekend apart from the Thanksgiving holiday itself: